ryandao/dust-react-helper/README.md

 If you want to pass some paramaters to the component:

     {@react component="my_component" param1=param1 param2="spoon" param3="{param3}" component="param_component" /}

-### Using .jsx instead of .js or Harmony for your components

-When you install dust-react-helper, the first paramater is passed to the jsx compiler, so it you want to use .jsx you can install it with these paramaters:

-    var dust = require('dustjs-linkedin');
-    require('dust-react-helper').install(dust, {extension: '.jsx'});

-And then inside of your Dust template:

-    {@react component="./react/my_component.jsx" /}

-Similarly, if you want to use [ES6 transforms](https://github.com/facebook/jstransform/tree/master/visitors)
-    var dust = require('dustjs-linkedin');
-    require('dust-react-helper').install(dust, {harmony: true});

 ### Internal cache